Christian literature: Christian fiction

 Christian fiction is sometimes harder to define than Christian non-fiction.
 Christian themes are not always explicit.
 Some Christian fiction, such as that of C. S. Lewis, draws on the allegorical writings of the past.
 There can also be argument as to whether the works of a Christian author are necessarily Christian fiction.
 For example, while there are undoubted Christian themes within J. R. R. Tolkien's The Lord of the Rings, they are always kept below the surface.
 Other possible examples of Christian fiction include the works of G. K. Chesterton and George Macdonald.

 In the last few decades the existence of a Christian subculture, particularly in North America, has given rise to a specific genre of Christian novel, written by and for Christians of a particular type (i.e., conservative Evangelical Protestants), and generally with explicit Christian themes.
 Unlike the works of C.S.
 Lewis and J.R.R.
 Tolkien, such novels are often marketed exclusively to Christians and sold in Christian bookshops.
 The Christy Awards honour excellence in this genre.

 In the late 20th century, with the rise of the Christian Right in American society, Christian-themed fiction has thrived.
 Examples include the works of Tim LaHaye, Jerry B. Jenkins, Frank Peretti, Ted Dekker, Tosca Lee, Randy Alcorn, Francine Rivers, Wayne Thomas Batson, and Janette Oke.

 Within the field of Christian fiction smaller niche markets have emerged aimed at specific denominations, notably Catholic fiction and Latter Day Saints Fiction.
-There are also Christian fiction that is aimed at wider mainstream audiences, such as the best selling Left Behind series.
+There are also Christian fiction that is aimed at wider mainstream audiences, such as the bestselling Left Behind series.